 student carrying out practical in the lab

-Electrophilic substitution-halogenation of aromatic rings
+Electrophilic substitution-halogenation of benzene rings

 Bromination of aromatic rings